 Over the last 5 years whilst the rest of Africa’s safari industry has contended with rebuilding, marketing and sharpening post credit-crunch prices and offerings, some important events might have slipped the attention of pre-2000 visitors who haven’t been back since.

 • The economy turned overnight when the US$ replaced the Zimbabwean dollar in April 2009 (Exchange?
 ZWD308 trillion = USD1).
 Photos of empty shelves across the country are long gone.
 Anything you can purchase over the counter in neighbouring South Africa is now freely and competitively available in Zimbabwe.
-From tyres to fuel to fruit to medicine.
+From tires to fuel to fruit to medicine.

 • Travel warnings were lifted and media restrictions were eased in 2009.
 Visa policies are in the process of been refined by the Ministry and Department of Immigration and regional partners have welcomed recent developments since UNWTO.

 • Hoteliers are reporting year on year growth.
 Ross Kennedy, CEO Africa Albida Tourism reported 20% average room rate growth during 2012 over 2011.
 This is supported by recent comments from the Minister for Tourism to the effect that during the first half of 2013 arrivals into Zimbabwe increased by 12% with the tourism industry set to grow in the second half.

 • The private sector has been hard at marketing internationally and focussing on product development, training and conservation at home.
 Investments over the last two years have resulted in upgrades and additional lodges in Matopos, Hwange, Kariba and Victoria Falls.
 By every account operators endorse the view that the growth trend now has its own momentum but that the work isn’t yet complete.